-Full Waveform Inversion (FWI) is a methodology that seeks to find high-resolution, high-fidelity velocity models of the subsurface capable of matching individual synthetic seismic waveforms with an original raw field dataset.
+Full Waveform Inversion (FWI) is a methodology that determines high-resolution, high-fidelity velocity models of the subsurface capable of matching individual modeled synthetic seismic waveforms raw recorded field data.
 This is achieved iteratively by determining and minimizing a residual, which is the difference between modeled and recorded data.

-PGS FWI utilizes the full wavefield, so both diving waves (wavefronts continuously refracted upwards through the earth due to the presence of a vertical velocity gradient) and reflections.
+PGS FWI uses the full wavefield, so both diving waves (wavefronts continuously refracted upwards through the earth due to the presence of a vertical velocity gradient) and reflections.
 FWI is successful in resolving small-scale features, particularly where reflection-based tomographic inversion is challenged, such as shallow-water environments and around high-contrast bodies like salt and volcanics.

 - Full Waveform Inversion is a velocity model building tool